yyl29/CV/README.md

 ## Yan-Yi Li

-Makers Academy graduate with a curiousity and passion for technology.
+Makers Academy graduate with a curiosity and passion for technology.
 Proactive learner and problem-solver with proven track record of quickly learning and applying new technologies.
 Looking for a challenging role as a junior developer in an environment where I can hone my programming skills, while contributing to a team that also values software craftsmanship.

 ## Skills